danieldaleva/react-media-library-daniel-daleva/README.md

 # React Media Library

+This is a copy with improvements from the excelent plugin created by [Richard1320][https://github.com/Richard1320/React-Media-Library].

+---

 Have you ever worked with WordPress?
 If not, count your blessings. :)

 But seriously, using a CMS like WordPress does provide a lot of useful features.
 The feature I miss most as a MERN developer is the media library browser.
 All image fields are edited using a modal where you can select something previously uploaded or drag-and-drop new images from your file browser.
 React Media Library provides an image browser in React using React Bootstrap.